Nebraska Corn Board Supported Education Programs

 Consider Corn Challenge

-The Consider Corn Challenge, a nationwide initiative of the National Corn Growers Association, invites innovators, entrepreneurs, scientists and academics to redefine the role of corn and explore the broad horizon of opportunity for corn as a feedstock for making sustainable chemicals.
+The Consider Corn Challenge, a nationwide initiative led by the National Corn Growers Association, calls on innovators, entrepreneurs, researchers and academics to reimagine the potential of corn.
+The challenge focuses on developing new sustainable chemicals and bio-based products using corn as a renewable feedstock.

 • Use components of the corn kernel as primary feedstock.

-• Should lead to products with significant market demand.
+• Address products with strong and demonstrated market demand.

-• Involve a team with experience taking a process or plan from lab scale to commercial scale.
+• Be led by a team with experience bringing processes or products from lab scale to full commercialization.

 Agriculture in the Classroom

-• Creates instructional materials aligned to Nebraska State Standards.
+• Creates instructional resources aligned to Nebraska State Education Standards.

-• Equips teachers with free programs and resources to bring agriculture alive in the classroom.
+• Equips teachers with free programs and tools to connect students to the agriculture behind their food, fiber and fuel.

-Kernels of Knowledge is a 4-H curriculum funded in part by the Nebraska Corn Board.
+Kernels of Knowledge is a 4-H youth curriculum funded in part by the Nebraska Corn Board.
+Designed to give young learners a hands-on understanding of corn and its many uses, the curriculum combines agriculture education with science-based activities that bring the corn industry to life.

 Nebraska FFA group